replab/replab/sphinx/index.rst

 **RepLAB** is a work-in-progress.
 In particular:

-- RepLAB only works in double floating-point precision.
+- RepLAB works in double floating-point precision.
-- We are still working on the estimation/control of numerical errors.
+- We are still working on the estimation/control of numerical errors (a few criteria are currently hard-coded).
   That said, **RepLAB** works fine for representations of medium size ($d$ equal to a few thousands).
-- While RepLAB has a basic implementation of the BSGS construction, it does not offer much to work with permutation groups.
+- While RepLAB has a basic implementation of computational group theory algorithms, it does not offer much to work with groups.
-- Construction of representation by images (`replab.RepByImages`) should be done only with matrices that can be represented exactly in floating-point arithmetic, as errors accumulate quickly otherwise (signed permutation matrices are fine for example).
+- Construction of representation by images (`replab.RepByImages`) should be done only with matrices that can be represented exactly in floating-point arithmetic, as errors accumulate quickly otherwise (in most of our cases, we use signed permutation matrices which are fine).

 Why RepLAB?
 -----------

 Because no open source library exists to decomposes arbitrary permutation/monomial representations into irreducible representations over the reals.
 RepLAB implements numerical methods that perform this decomposition up to machine precision.

 That said, other libraries working on the same problem space include: